aakash525/Hactoberfest/README.md

 		git stash

-Note: Step 4 is not required if you are sure that the last pull request is yours.
+Note: Step 4 is not required if you are sure of the fact that the last pull request is yours.

 Thank You.